SecretFoundation/SNIPs/SNIP-20-1.md

 }
 ```

 * `Burn` - represents transactions triggered by `Burn`.
-The `burner` field
-  MUST specify the address of the account that performed the burn operation.
+  * `burner` - The address that performed the burn.
-  The `owner` field is optional and MUST be included when representing a
-  `BurnFrom` operation.
-If `mull` or missing it can be assumed to equal the
-  `burner` address.
-If present, it specifies the account whose funds were
+  * `owner` - The address whose funds were burned.
-  burned.

   This item will show up in both the minter's and recipient's histories.
+  `burner` and `owner` will differ in events created by `BurnFrom`,

 ```json
 {